openwfm/wrf-fire/README.txt

 variables for building.
 Then,

 cd wrfv2_fire
-./configure # select an option for building
+./configure # select option #5 for building
 ./compile em_fire &> compile.log

 This will take a while.
 Make sure that compile.log contains